-1. Start with the basics.
+1. Start with the basics

 Keep in mind that having a highly talkative child is normal.
 As annoying and frustrating as it is, having an incredibly verbal child in your class is inevitable.
-There will be one every single year.
+There will be at least one every single year.
 While some children come into school knowing to raise their hands and to take turns talking, this isn’t going to happen with every student.
 Although I really wish it could be that way.

-You are going to have to be a facilitator and help a child realize when they are interrupting and how it is not appropriate.
+You are going to have to be a facilitator and help the child realize when they are interrupting and how it is not appropriate.
 Some children really don’t recognize that they are interrupting, even if it seems glaringly obvious to you.
 Make sure to do this in a nonchalant manner when you aren’t extremely frustrated.

 Set clear expectations with the class.
 Go over when it is appropriate to talk – small groups, at recess, when called on, during class participation activities.
 When children interrupt other children, use this as a learning opportunity.
 Simply say, “David was telling us a story.
 We want to hear what he has to say, and it is his turn to talk right now.”

-2. Find the strength in that child.
+2. Find the strength in that child

 Highly verbal children can be some of your best helpers!
 I remember one year that I had a student who talked constantly as I was trying to lead circle time.
 One day out of exasperation, I asked the child to come on up to my chair and to take over for me.

 That moment was a game changer, for both me and my student.
-She loved being at the center of attention, and she also got to see what it was like to have other children try to talk over her.
+She loved being the center of attention, and she also got to see what it was like to have other children try to talk over her.
 And I actually really enjoyed stepping back and watching her show some leadership skills in circle time.
 She was confident, told the other students to listen to her, and she made retelling Pete the Cat super fun and exciting.

 From then on, she became my “go to” student when I needed an extra hand with leadership opportunities.
 These students are great at being a buddy to other new students and showing them around.
-They are also wonderful if you need to talk to another adult all of a sudden and want someone to keep the peace in the classroom.
-Or if you need a witness as to what happened when you were at the other side of the classroom, this child should be one of the first ones you ask what happened.
+They are also wonderful if you need to talk to another adult all of a sudden, and want someone to keep the peace in the classroom.
+Or if you need a witness as to what happened when you were on the other side of the classroom, this child should be one of the first ones you ask what happened.

-3. Practice, practice, and praise.
+3. Practice, practice, and praise

 At the same time, it’s important to notice these children’s efforts.
 Go out of your way to thank them for remembering to raise their hand.
 Tell them that you could tell they really wanted to talk, and they did a great job waiting until their friend was finished talking.
 Let them know you are there to help them talk when it’s the best time, not to prevent them from talking.